mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 > His contemporary the Elder of Kuan Hsi is worth a laugh;  ...

-Hsueh Tou took the Zen Master of Kuan Hsi who was a disciple of Rinzai Zen master as an example.
-So here it says, “His contemporary the elder of Kuan Hsi is worth a laugh.”
+Hsueh Tou took the Zen Master of Kuan Hsi who was a disciple of Rinzai Zen Master as an example, so here it says, “His contemporary the elder of Kuan Hsi is worth a laugh.”
 Almost the same koan here.
 The commentary says:

 > ... a monk asked Kuan Hsi, “I’ve long heard of Kuan Hsi (‘Pouring Mountain Stream’)...